Do emotions help us make more ethical decisions?

 Reactive and Caring Emotions video:

-Most of the schools I have given presentations to have taken these videos and created lesson plans to help their students really understand their own emotions.
+Most of the schools I have given presentations to have taken these videos and created lesson plans to help their students understand their own feelings.
 One school used them in cross over lessons in the Homeroom and Art classes.
 Another Preschool spent six weeks on emotions, using one video per week to focus their lessons.
 Then these kids went to the Middle School and shared with a class what they knew about their emotions.
 Priceless!